synadia-io/nex/README.md

 Turn your NATS infrastructure into a distributed workload deployment and execution engine.

 * [nex-agent](./nex-agent) - Agent that runs inside a Firecracker VM, responsible for running untrusted workloads.
 Not something end users need to interact with.
 * [nex-node](./nex-node) - Service running on a NEX node.
-Exposes a control API, starts/stops firecracker processes, communicates within the agent inside each process.
+Exposes a control API, starts/stops firecracker processes, communicates with the agent inside each process.
 * [control-api](./control-api/) - The API for communicating with and remotely controlling NEX nodes
 * [nex-cli](./nex-cli) - CLI for communicating with NEX nodes
 * [fc-image](./fc-image/) - Tools for building the rootfs (ext4) file system for use in firecracker VMs